Alfred Paul Rogers

-Alfred Paul Rogers (July 5, 1873 – April 6, 1959) was an American orthodontist who was considered the father of the myofunctional therapy in orthodontics.
-He was the president of American Association of Orthodontists and American Academy of Dental Sciences.
+Alfred Paul Rogers (July 5, 1873 – April 6, 1959) was an American orthodontist who was considered the father of myofunctional therapy in orthodontics.
+He was the president of the American Association of Orthodontists and the American Academy of Dental Sciences.
 He was also instrumental in forming the American Board of Orthodontics.

 Life

-He was born in Amherst, Nova Scotia, in 1873.
+Rogers was born in Amherst, Nova Scotia, in 1873.
 He was the youngest of 11 children of William Henry Rogers and Mary E. Rogers.
 He attended Horton Academy for high school and Acadia University for undergraduate studies.
-He then went to University of Toronto's Royal College of Dental Surgeons of Ontario and Pennsylvania College of Dental Surgery, where he obtained his dental degree in 1896.
-He then attended Angle School of Orthodontia in 1903.
+He then went to the University of Toronto's Royal College of Dental Surgeons of Ontario and Pennsylvania College of Dental Surgery, where he obtained his dental degree in 1896.
+After starting his own practice of dentistry that year, he went on to attend Angle School of Orthodontia in 1903.

-He started his own practice of dentistry in 1896 before he attended the Angle School of Orthodontia.
-He moved to Boston in 1906 and he was the first person to exclusively practice orthodontics in New England.
+Rogers moved to Boston in 1906, where he became the first person to exclusively practice orthodontics in New England.